Bargestt/BlueprintVariableMetadata/README.md

 Tested on UE5.2

-This functionality is exposed to Blueprints for cosmetic and convinience use only Common use cases:
+This functionality is exposed to Blueprints for cosmetic and convinience use only.

+Use for metas that affect logic or blueprint compilation is discouraged and should be kept in Native classes.

+### Common use cases:
 - Ordering properties in child classes
 - Adding edit conditions
 - Using 'Categories' meta with GameplayTags